Home Sănătate How does a lack of vitamins and microelements manifest?

 vitamin_d_v_produktah_pitaniya

-The reasons for vitamin deficiency include:
+The causes of vitamin deficiency include:

-• Vegetarianism.
-Vitamin D is found in sufficient quantities in dairy and animal products, which vegetarians refuse altogether.
-With a prolonged absence of foods rich in vitamin D, vitamin D deficiency occurs.
-Undoubtedly, there is a vitamin in some herbs, but in such a scanty amount that it is simply not enough for the proper functioning of the body.
+• Over 50 years of age, when the body experiences disruptions in the absorption of this vitamin.
+It tends to accumulate in the body and then be used up as needed.
+With age, it cannot “come” in the required quantity, what provokes a deficiency.
+Vegetarianism.
+Vitamin D is found in sufficient quantities in dairy and animal products, which vegetarians avoid altogether.
+With a prolonged absence of foods rich in vitamin D, vitamin deficiency occurs.
+Undoubtedly, there is vitamin in some herbs, but in such a tiny amount that it is simply not enough for the proper functioning of the body.

 • The perinatal period and lactation are also often accompanied by a deficiency of this vitamin.

-• Loss of appetite and digestive problems, leading to severe weight loss.
+Loss of appetite and digestive problems, leading to severe weight loss.

 • Muscle cramps.